grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

   max_connections_per_subchannel setting.
 - There is no connection attempt currently in flight on the subchannel.

-The subchannel will never close a connection once it has been established.
-However, when a connection is closed for any reason, it is removed from the subchannel.
-If the application wishes to garbage collect unused connections, it should configure MAX_CONNECTION_IDLE on the server side, as described in [A9].

 Some examples of cases that can trigger a new connection attempt to be
 started:
 - A new RPC is started on the subchannel and all existing connections